MicrosoftDocs/ai-builder/ai-builder-docs/feedback-loop.md

 - The feedback loop feature is limited to custom document processing models.

-- The feedback loop data can be added only from Power Automate flows.
+- Feedback loop data can be added only from Power Automate flows.

-- The feedback loop data can't transit between environments (this is planned to be available soon).
+- Feedback loop data can't transit between environments (this is planned to be available soon).

 - The owner of the model and owner of the flow containing the feedback loop logic should be the same person.